yu-NK/petal_ct_crop_seg/README.md

 # petal_ct_crop_seg

 ## Overview
-This repository is dedicated to a method for segmenting petals from CT images of *C. japonica*.
+This repository is for a paper on a method to segment petals from CT images of *C. japonica*.

 ## Usage
 ### Installation